-Being a job for real men, the team from AIDS (Alien Detection and Investigation Service), led by hapless Derek (played by Jackson), do the deeds with all weapons at their disposal: guns, knives, axes ... anything that'll do the trick.
+Being a job for real men, the team from AIDS (Alien Detection and Investigation Service), led by the hapless Derek (played by Jackson), do the deeds, with all weapons at their disposal: guns, knives, axes ... anything that'll do the trick.

 Very low budget, very bad taste, loved by some, hated by others; it was a breakthrough film in many ways.
 Jackson delights in exploding sacred cows (or famously, sacred sheep) of decency and genre.

-The film (originally begun as a short) was funded out of his earnings as apprentice photo-engraver at Wellington's Evening Post.
-It was shot primarily on weekends over the course of four years (to fit around mates' soccer matches) at a total cost of around $25,000.
+The movie (originally begun as a short) was funded out of his earnings as an apprentice photo-engraver at Wellington newspaper The Evening Post.
+It was shot primarily on weekends over the course of four years (to fit around mates' soccer matches) at an initial cost of around $25,000.

 Peter not only produced and directed, he played two roles, shot most of it (on a 25-year old 16mm camera), built a lot of his own equipment, and devised the special effects.
-Masks in the film were baked in his mother's oven and the weapons used in the movie were made using aluminum tubing.
-Actors had to shake them to simulate the recoil (a flash and sound effect was added in post production).
+Masks in the film were baked in his mother's oven, and the weapons were made using aluminum tubing.
+Actors had to shake them to simulate the recoil (a flash and sound effect was added in post-production).

-The film-making world in NZ was unprepared for the renegade and gory nature of the film but its essential humour and off-the-wall structure had enough charm to change most doubting thomases into certified fans.
+The filmmaking world in New Zealand was unprepared for the renegade and gory nature of the movie, but its essential humour and off-the-wall structure had enough charm to change most doubting thomases into certified fans.

 The reassuring Country Calendar-esque bleat of a sheep minding its own business in a paddock a moment before it's blown to smithereens by a rocket is classic Jackson humour (it's a sequence that is now iconic in its own right).

-As one of the team involved in it's completion I can safely report that working on the film was great fun from start to finish.
-Jim Booth, CEO of the Film Commission at the time, was responsible for making it happen, after Peter wrote him a number of witty letters seeking support.
+As one of the team involved in it's completion, I can safely report that working on the film was great fun from start to finish.
+Jim Booth, who was CEO of the NZ Film Commission at the time, was responsible for making it happen, after Peter wrote him a number of witty letters seeking support.
 Jim eventually left the NZFC to become Peter's producer, and died of cancer in 1994, a tragic loss to his family and friends, and to the industry.

 Shooting the rest of the film and the post-production cost more than the first three years of shooting, but these financial constraints were overcome because we were all convinced it was a winner.

-The film is now acknowledged as a DIY masterpiece and went on to launch Peter's career and the genre of ‘splatstick' that he would make his own.
+The film is now acknowledged as a DIY masterpiece.
+It went on to launch Peter's career and the genre of ‘splatstick' that he would make his own.